Call for Contributions and Participation

 To promote meaningful exchange, the organizers welcome submissions and participation in areas including (but not limited to):

-- Computing and Computer Science Education
+Computer Science Education & Pedagogy:

 - Teaching methods and pedagogical innovations